40 Best Female Singers of the 70s: Notable Women in Music

 19. Joan Baez

-Joan Baez remained a prominent voice in the folk music scene during the 70s.
-Her commitment to social justice and her emotive vocals continued to inspire audiences.
-Baez's influence extended beyond music.
-Her indelible mark on the music scene helped her become one of the best female folk singers.
-Baez also helped other female artists.
+Joan Baez continued to be a major figure in the folk music scene in the 70s.
+Her social justice and her emotionally charged singing remained inspirational to the audience.
+Baez was not just a music influence.
+Her unerasable imprint on the music industry made her one of the finest female folk singers.
+Baez also assisted other female artists.

 20. Emmylou Harris

-Emmylou Harris emerged as a leading figure in country rock during the 70s.
-Her beautiful voice and collaborative spirit earned her critical acclaim and a dedicated following.
-Harris helped shape the sound of country music.
-Harris contributed to the success of female singers with her beautiful voice.
+Emmylou Harris became one of the leading country rocks in the 70s.
+Her talent in voice and teamwork gave her critical acclaim and fan base.
+Harris assisted in the development of the sound of country music.
+Harris made the female singers successful through her beautiful voice.

 21. Bette Midler

-Bette Midler blended music, comedy, and theater into a unique and captivating stage presence.
-Her energetic performances and powerful vocals made her a star in the 70s.
-Midler helped to make the impact that female singers would bring to the music industry and influenced other female singers.
+Bette Midler has combined music, comedy, and theater in a stage appearance that was unique and compelling.
+Her strong vocals and vigorous performances made her a 70s star.
+Midler assisted in establishing the impact that female singers would cause in the music industry and influenced other female singers.

 22. Chaka Khan